-Leisure studies can lead to a career in a wide range of professions, including specialists who help children and their families cope with illness and life-changing events, people who manage community recreation programs and athletic teams, and recreational therapists who help people improve their quality of life through recreational activities.
+Leisure studies can lead to a career in a wide range of professions, including but not limited to collegiate, amateur, and professional sport administration, commercial leisure endeavors, community recreation programs, non-profit leisure organizations, specialists who assist children and their families in coping with illness and life-changing events, and recreational therapists who help individuals improve their quality of life through recreational activities.

 Why Study at Iowa?